anthello147/passwds-gen/README.md

 nSYixV7E2dWtWjA
 ```

-You can also use multiple flags to specify both the number and length of passwords to generate.
+You can also use both flags simulatenously to specify both the number and length of passwords to generate.